 "Kansas faces challenges we must deal with directly.
 My principles begin and end with ensuring our state is the best place to raise a family."

-Her decision to serve the district was the culmination of a lifetime of organizational involvement, and service.
-Susan received a BA from TCU, in Fort Worth, Texas, where she graduated with honors in communications, with a business minor.
+Her decision to serve the district was the culmination of a lifetime of organizational involvement and service.
+Susan received a B.F.A. from TCU, in Fort Worth, Texas, where she graduated with honors in communications with a business minor.
 She served as the president of the Kappa Kappa Gamma sorority and was a member of Student Foundation, a university service organization.
-She and her husband Cary also helped lead a large campus Bible Study.
+She and her husband Cary also helped lead a large campus Bible study.

-After 3 years in Advertising and Marketing, Susan served as a case worker with Big Brothers and Big Sisters in Wichita before transitioning to full time homemaking for her four children.
+After three years in advertising and marketing, Susan worked as a caseworker with Big Brothers Big Sisters in Wichita before transitioning to full-time homemaking for her four children.
 In nearly 40 years of marriage she and Cary have made three international moves, twice to Tokyo, Japan, and once to São Paulo, Brazil, where they adopted two of their children.
-Susan was an active Precept Bible study leader, and volunteer before coaching the award-winning Trinity Academy Cheerleaders for six years.
+Susan was an active Precept Inductive Bible Study leader and coached the award-winning Trinity Academy cheerleaders for six years.

-Susan’s policy mindset is driven by a belief that faith, family, community, and earned success through work are the pillars of a flourishing society drive her policy mindset.
-Fostering a state where able-bodied working-age adults have the opportunity and privilege to provide for themselves and support others voluntarily is the design for societal flourishing that motivates her.
+Susan’s policy mindset is driven by a belief that faith, family, community, and earned success through work are the pillars of a flourishing society.
+She strives to work every day to foster a state where able-bodied, working-age adults have the opportunity and privilege to provide for themselves and support others voluntarily.

-Susan was deeply honored to have been selected by the voters of the 99th District in 2016 and looks forward to continuing to work hard to earn, and keep the trust of voters.
-Susan and Cary love Kansas and have lived in Kansas most of their adult lives.
-They have owned their home in Shadybrook since 2002, a Wichita address in the Andover School district.
+Susan and Cary love Kansas and have lived in Kansas for most of their adult lives.
+They have owned their home in the Shadybrook neighborhood since 2002, a Wichita address in the Andover School District.
 Two of their four adult children live in Wichita; the other two are in Texas and Colorado.
 They have added three wonderful members to their family in recent years: a son-in-law, a daughter-in-law, and their first grandchild.